Our Team

 Bachelor of Psychological Sciences (Honours)

-Grace began her journey teaching children with autism and special needs 9 years ago.
+Grace began her journey teaching children with autism and special needs since 2013.
 Grace loves the laughter and smiles of her students and seeing the little improvements they make.
 She is passionate about providing children with special needs an avenue to express themselves and believes in growing their strengths.
 She advocates for inclusive classrooms where children with all abilities can learn together.

 Fun Fact: